redwoodjs/redwood/docs/docs/background-jobs.md

 yarn rw jobs work
 ```

-This process will stay attached the console and continually look for new jobs and execute them as they are found.
+This process will stay attached to the console and continually look for new jobs and execute them as they are found.
 The log level is set to `debug` by default so you'll see everything.
 Pressing `Ctrl-C` to cancel the process (sending `SIGINT`) will start a graceful shutdown: the workers will complete any work they're in the middle of before exiting.
 To cancel immediately, hit `Ctrl-C` again (or send `SIGTERM`) and they'll stop in the middle of what they're doing.
 Note that this could leave locked jobs in the database, but they will be picked back up again if a new worker starts with the same name as the one that locked the process.
 They'll also be picked up automatically after `maxRuntime` has expired, even if they are still locked.

 :::caution Long running jobs